juanlatorre/awesome-stars/README.md

 - [imba/imba](https://github.com/imba/imba) - 🐤 The friendly full-stack language
 - [hypeserver/react-date-range](https://github.com/hypeserver/react-date-range) - A React component for choosing dates and date ranges.
 - [romannurik/AndroidAssetStudio](https://github.com/romannurik/AndroidAssetStudio) - A set of web-based tools for generating graphics and other assets that would eventually be in an Android application's res/ directory.
-- [EdouardCourty/user-instagram](https://github.com/EdouardCourty/user-instagram) - This module allows you to get the user data attached to a instagram account, by providing the profile's link.
+- [EdouardCourty/user-instagram](https://github.com/EdouardCourty/user-instagram) - This module allows you to get the data of any user or post on Instagram.
 - [bpampuch/pdfmake](https://github.com/bpampuch/pdfmake) - Client/server side PDF printing in pure JavaScript
 - [pacexy/mv3-hot-reload](https://github.com/pacexy/mv3-hot-reload) - Enable hot reloading for content script and background script (service worker) in MV3.
 - [garmeeh/next-seo](https://github.com/garmeeh/next-seo) - Next SEO is a plug in that makes managing your SEO easier in Next.js projects.